PoojaSinha8809/Capestone-Project-Module-20-and-24/README.md

 **Objective:**

 The main objective of this project is to develop an image classification model capable of distinguishing between four different categories: drone, helicopter, airplane, and bird.
-By leveraging the Kaggle Drone Detection Dataset, we will apply Deep Neural Networks (DNNs) and Convolutional Neural Networks (CNNs) to classify the images.
-The performance of the model will be evaluated based on various metrics to determine its accuracy and make improvements as needed.
-We will build multiple models to compare and add improvement in result.
-To compare the finding and explore the data we will further use MobileNet2 to evaluation the performance of model build with different parameters.
+By leveraging the Kaggle Drone Detection Dataset, we appled Deep Neural Networks (DNNs) and Convolutional Neural Networks (CNNs) to classify the images.
+The performance of the model is evaluated based on various metrics to determine its accuracy and make improvements as needed.
+We build multiple models to compare and add improvement in result.
+To compare the finding and explore the data we have further used MobileNet2 to evaluation the performance of model build with different parameters.

 # Source Dataset and Insights on data.
 The dataset used for this project is the Kaggle Drone Detection Dataset, which can be found at the following [Link] (https://www.kaggle.com/datasets/cybersimar08/drone-detection/data?select=tensorflow+obj+detection+drone).

 This dataset contains images featuring different flying objects like drones, helicopters, airplanes, and birds.
 The images are labeled accordingly, and our goal is to train a model that can accurately classify these objects into their respective categories.

 In each train, valid and image folder of the dataset we have annotation.csv file.
-We will explore that file from train folder to understand the annotation data.
+I have explored that file from train folder to understand the annotation data.

 ## Key Steps in the Project:

 ### Data Understanding and Preprocessing:

-We will begin by exploring the dataset and organizing it for use in training the deep learning model.
+Started by exploring the dataset and organizing it for use in training the deep learning model.
 This includes preparing the images, resizing them, and splitting them into training, validation, and test sets.

-Each image will be labeled with the respective object class (drone, helicopter, airplane, or bird), which will be used for supervised learning.
+Each image is labeled with the respective object class (drone, helicopter, airplane, or bird), which is used for supervised learning.

 ### Model Development:

-We will build a Convolutional Neural Network (CNN) for the image classification task.
+Created a Convolutional Neural Network (CNN) for the image classification task.
 CNNs are well-suited for image data due to their ability to detect and learn patterns such as edges, textures, and shapes.

-The model will consist of multiple convolutional layers to extract features from the images, followed by fully connected layers to classify them into one of the four categories: drone, helicopter, airplane, or bird.
+The model consists of multiple convolutional layers to extract features from the images, followed by fully connected layers to classify them into one of the four categories: drone, helicopter, airplane, or bird.

 ### Training the Model:

-We will train the CNN using the prepared dataset, utilizing deep learning frameworks like TensorFlow and Keras.
-During training, we will fine-tune hyperparameters such as learning rate, batch size, and the number of epochs to optimize the model's performance.
+Trained the CNN using the prepared dataset, utilizing deep learning frameworks like TensorFlow and Keras.
+During training, we have fine-tune hyperparameters such as learning rate, batch size, and the number of epochs to optimize the model's performance.

-The training will involve using categorical cross-entropy loss and the softmax activation function for multi-class classification.
+The training involved using categorical cross-entropy loss and the softmax activation function for multi-class classification.

 ### Evaluation and Accuracy:

-After training, we will evaluate the model's performance on the validation and test datasets.
+After training, evaluated the model's performance on the validation and test datasets.
 Key evaluation metrics include accuracy, precision, recall, F1-score, and a confusion matrix to assess how well the model is performing at classifying each object.

-The results will help determine the model's effectiveness at distinguishing between drones, helicopters, airplanes, and birds.
+The results has helped determine the model's effectiveness at distinguishing between drones, helicopters, airplanes, and birds.

 ### Additional details and exploration:
-We will first perform inital report and exploratory data analysis by creating a CNN model To extend the evaluation of the model we will create other model by setting hyper parameter and comparing the result.
+At first performed inital report and exploratory data analysis by creating first CNN model.
+Based on the evaluation of the model I have created other model by setting hyper parameter and compared the result.
-We will explore using pre-trained model like MobileNetV2 and compare the result.
+I also explored the work on using pre-trained model like MobileNetV2 and compare the result.

 ### Data Understanding and Preprocessing: